lutangar/botanical-magazine/README.md

 }
 ```

-These data could easily be used as dummy data to try out some of new techs out there.
+These data would easily served as *dummy data* for any learning project.

 The `orders` and `classes` used at this time to classify the flowers are rather obsolete, but it was nonetheless interesting to dive into these raw materials from the 18th century.